d3kxrma/AirRaid/PRIVACY POLICY.md

 ## Questions

-If you have any questions or are concerned about what data might be being stored from your account contact `dekxrma#9586`.
+If you have any questions or are concerned about what data might be being stored from your account contact `dekxrma`.
 For more information check the [Discord Terms Of Service](https://discord.com/terms).